 - Host Plant

-Now that we’ve given reasons why to plant Joe Pye Weed, let’s learn a little more about their common name (who is Joe Pye?) and where to plant them.
+Now that we’ve given reasons why to plant Joe Pye Weed, let’s get right to the big question:

 Joe Pye Weed is a strange common name.
 (A common name is a plant name given by the generations before us.
 While there is always only one Latin name, a plant can have many common names.)
 Very few native plants have common names based on people.

-Botany books over the centuries describe Joe Pye was “an Indian herbalist” or a “wandering medicine man” who lived somewhere on the eastern seaboard in the 1600s.
+Botany books over the centuries have described Joe Pye as “an Indian herbalist” or a “wandering medicine man” who lived somewhere on the eastern seaboard in the 1600s.
 The location in these stories varies from Maine to South Carolina.

 Meet the real Joe Pye

-The story behind Joe Pye Weed’s name has changed over generations, but the real Joe Pye may have been found.
+The real Joe Pye may have been identified as recently as 2017.
 According to a 24-page, thoroughly researched, peer-reviewed paper in the University of Michigan’s Great Lakes Botanist:

 “Discrepancies have long existed as to the race of the man for whom Joe-Pye-weed was named, the century and the part of the country in which he lived, and even whether the plant name was derived from the name of any person, real or fictional.
 Our investigation has indicated that this plant name is from the cognomen of Joseph Shauquethqueat, an 18th- and early 19th-century Mohican sachem, who lived successively in the Mohican communities at Stockbridge, Massachusetts, and New Stockbridge, New York.”
 (Source)